learnk8s/knote-js/01_writing_a_note_taking_app.md

 You could do the same now.

-_But guess what: you can run MongoDB as a container too._
+_But guess what: you can also run MongoDB as a container._

 MongoDB is provided as a Docker image named [`mongo`](https://hub.docker.com/_/mongo?tab=description) on Docker Hub.